 2.6.6.
 "Tachograph Replacement Unit (TRU)" means a device that simulates the functions of a tachograph or recording equipment which are necessary to operate for vehicles that are not required to be equipped with a tachograph according to national legislation.

 2.6.7.
-“Purely mechanical odometer” means odometer equipment in which the technical constant of the odometer is decided by input and output gear combinations in the transmission mechanically, and no electrical correction is applied.
+“Purely mechanical odometer” means any odometer equipment without utilising an electronic control unit and/or electronic display.

 2.7.
 "Unladen vehicle" means the vehicle in running order, complete with fuel, coolant, lubricant, tools and a spare wheel (if provided as standard equipment by the vehicle manufacturer), carrying a driver weighing 75 kg, but no driver's mate, optional accessories or load.